 Your doctor may recommend that you keep track of your temperature upon waking with a bbt chart.
 Progesterone causes a rise in temperature that is visible on a bbt chart during the second half of your cycle.
 Normally, you will see temperatures rise after ovulation and stay up for about 12-14 days before menstruation.
 You can tell how long your luteal phase is by looking at your bbt chart.
-If your luteal phase is shorter than ten days you may have a luteal phase defect.
-Some doctors may be concerned if your luteal phase is shorter than twelve days.
+If your luteal phase is shorter than 10 days, you may have a luteal phase defect.
+Some doctors may be concerned if your luteal phase is shorter than 12 days.

 There are a few ways that luteal phase defect is treated.
 Some doctors simply prescribe progesterone suppositories to increase the level of progesterone in your bloodstream.
 How effective progesterone treatment is has not been determined.
 Progesterone therapy is generally started a few days after ovulation and continued until the placenta begins to take over progesterone production around the twelfth week of pregnancy.
 Not all doctors are comfortable with progesterone supplements.
 Progesterone’s safety has not been established.
-Although there is no evidence of birth defects caused by progesterone supplementation, there really is no long term data on its use either.
-We are just not sure that there will not be repercussions from using progesterone or even if it is effective.
+Although there is no evidence of birth defects caused by progesterone supplementation, there really is no long-term data on its use either.
+Scientists are not yet sure that progesterone supplements are effective or whether there are repercussions from using them.

 Fertility drugs like Clomid are sometimes used to treat luteal phase defect.
 If follicle development is poor during the first half of a woman’s cycle, the resulting egg and corpus luteum may be poor.
 Clomid is used to stimulate a woman’s follicles to ovulate.
 If treatment is successful, the corpus luteum will be healthier and subsequently, progesterone production will be better.